jarun/pdd/README.md

 ### Features

-- calculate date difference
+- easy to use, minimal dependencies
-- calculate time difference
+- calculate date and time difference
 - calculate diff from *today* and *now*
 - add, subtract duration (timeslice) to/from date (time)
 - countdown timer
 - millisecond resolution stopwatch
 - show current date, time and timezone
-- minimal dependencies

 ### Installation